 In January 2021, Gemma had the pleasure of opening her own physiotherapy clinic based on her home premises.
 The clinic is complete with an underwater treadmill, enabling Gemma to offer hydrotherapy to her patients as well as physiotherapy.
 Many injuries and conditions benefit from both physiotherapy and hydrotherapy and patients seen at The Essex Animal Physiotherapy Centre have the benefit of being able to receive both forms of treatment under one roof.

 When not working, Gemma is largely kept busy with her own animals.
-She owns a 7 year old sprocker spaniel, Rue, with whom she trains and competes successfully in agility at grade 7.
-Rue is very energetic and often too clever for her own good!
-She lives at home with Gemma’s boyfriend’s dog, Ripley the Australian Shepherd, and their two Norwegian Forest Cats, Haymitch and Jones.
-Gemma also owns a 22 year old Irish Sports Horse x Cob called Jacko, who is now living out his days in retirement.
+She owns a 10 year old sprocker spaniel, Rue, with whom she still trains and competes successfully in agility at grade 7, and a 1 year old border collie called Marvel, who is just starting out in his agility training.
+They also share their home with her partner’s two Australian Shepherds (Ripley, 10, and Dexter, 9 months), both of which also train and compete in agility, and two Norwegian Forest Cats.
+Gemma also owns a 25 year old Irish Sports Horse x Cob called Jacko, who is now living out his days in retirement, a boa constrictor and a Uromastyx.
 Outside of animals, Gemma enjoys playing the piano, board games, video games and travel.